-This article gives you a list of 14 top SaaS podcasts you should know in 2022.
+This article gives you a list of 14 top SaaS podcasts you should know in 2023.
 If you are involved in the world of SaaS and you’re not listening to these podcasts already, you should be!
-Each podcast on the list has a short summary and 2 episode suggestions to introduce you to the show.
 Between these 14 podcasts, everything under the SaaS sun is discussed, so you won’t be left feeling like a topic hasn’t been covered.
 With hosts hailing from India to England and a mix of male and female hosts, you’re sure to get a diverse range of thoughts, ideas and experiences to learn from.

-To start off our list of 14 top SaaS podcasts you should know in 2022, we have Better Done Than Perfect.
-This is a podcast by SaaS founders for SaaS founders.
-The host Jane Portman speaks with guests who are SaaS founders and product people.
-These guests share real-life stories in every episode, providing actionable advice that you can implement in your own business.
-They have over 30 episodes full of content that directly relates to the most important aspects of SaaS.
+To start off our list of 14 top SaaS podcasts you should know in 2023, we have Better Done Than Perfect.
+This is a podcast by SaaS founders, for SaaS founders.
+The host Jane Portman speaks with guests that share real-life stories in every episode, providing actionable advice that you can implement in your own business.
+They have dozens of episodes full of content that directly relates to the most important aspects of SaaS.
 Their first season was dedicated to user onboarding and their current and second season is focused on customer success.
 They release episodes about every two weeks, so you can count on an interesting discussion at least twice a month.

 This podcast is aimed at bootstrapped SaaS founders.
 Coaches and consultants give advice about everything from building remote teams to startup scaling challenges and everything in between.
 Host Natalie Luneva talks with guests from diverse areas of expertise such as community-led growth, pricing strategies, go-to-market strategies for SaaS and more!
 You can also tune in to their YouTube show.
 Additionally, Peter Loving, founder of UserActive appears in SaaS Boss Mastermind (episode linked below).